 We quickly realised that striking a balance between quality security and a compassionate and considerate approach for these often-vulnerable clients was the path we had to take, and the one that best befitted the project.

 We were able to provide access control for the main entrance of the accommodation.
 Our guards and officers were responsible for checking in and out guests, ensuring the identity of the client was verified and denying access to anyone not on the list.
 They were also responsible for the key holding service, escorting all clients to their rooms, and unlocking the door on their behalf.

-“We’d like to express our thanks to Churchill Support Services for their role in providing security staff to the hotels secured to support rough sleepers as part of the council’s response to the COVID-19 public health emergency.
+“We’d like to express our thanks to Churchill Support Services for their role in providing security staff to the hotels secured to support rough sleepers as part of the council’s initiative.
 We appreciate the work your team has done and thank you for your contribution to the successful management of our emergency provision, through which we were able to provide accommodation and support to these often-vulnerable clients and, in the vast majority of cases, ensure long term solutions so that they will not have to return to rough sleeping”.

 Our Director of Operations Liam O’Connor echoed those sentiments: “This is normal for us, but still a real demonstration of what great management and service delivery looks like at Churchill Support Services.”